-Our immigration solicitors are regularly instructed to assist in the preparation and submission of a spouse/civil partner visa application, either in the UK or abroad.
-Our team are ready to meet with you in person or via Skype to consider whether you meet the eligibility requirements and once instructed will liaise with you in preparing your visa application with the requisite supporting documentation.
+Our immigration solicitors are regularly instructed to assist in the preparation and submission of the Family of a Settled Person or a Spouse visa application for Applicants either in the UK or abroad.
+Our specialist immigration team are ready to meet with you in person or via Skype to consider with you whether you meet the eligibility requirements.
+As soon as you instruct us we liaise with you in preparing your Family of a Settled Person or a Spouse visa application with the requisite supporting documentation.

-The UK Immigration Rules set out strict criteria that must be met by those applying for a spouse visa.
-The following are some of the requirements that must be met:
+The UK Immigration Rules set out strict criteria that must be met by those applying for a Family of a Settled Person or a Spouse visa.
+Please see some of the requirements that must be met below:

 - You must be in a genuine and subsisting marriage with a British citizen, a person present and settled in the UK or someone who is in the UK with refugee leave or with humanitarian protection;

-- You must intend to reside with your spouse permanently;
+- You must intend to reside with your spouse/partner permanently;

 - You must have suitable accommodation for yourself, your spouse and any dependants;